hihuz/meny/README.md

 Here is the url : [https://meny-demo.netlify.com](https://meny-demo.netlify.com)

 You can choose a dummy user and add recipes if you want.
 You can also edit the recipes that you have added and browse the other ones.
+Note that the users will all be french so it is all in french language for now.

 ### Anything else ?